PhoenixIndustries/phoenixblog/site/content/download/download-documentation-modal.md

 use a <a href="https://manjaro.org/support/firststeps/#using-a-virtual-machine" target="_blank">virtual machine</a>,
 setup a <a href="https://manjaro.org/support/firststeps/#making-a-live-system" target="_blank">live system</a>
 and install <a href="https://manjaro.org/support/firststeps/#install-manjaro" target="_blank">Manjaro</a>.
-Finally check out our <a href="https://manjaro.org/support/userguide/" target="_blank">Manual</a> and you all done, Enjoy.
+Finally check out our <a href="https://manjaro.org/support/userguide/" target="_blank">Manual</a> and you are done, Enjoy.

 YOU are awesome, Please consider <a href="http://manjaro.org/donate/" target="_blank">donating</a> and help guarantee the future of this project.